Matea27/my_company_repository/REST_API-Ruby/README.md

 The Bundler command ```bundle exec ``` executes a script in the context of the current bundle and it makes all gems specified in the Gemfile avaliable to require in our Ruby program.

 # CONSIDERATIONS
-###### You do not need to add authentication to your web service, but propose a protocol / method and justify your choice.

-In order to log in, user must enter their username and password.
-On the server side, the passwords are stored in the database using the SHA_512 hashing algorithm with a 32-bit salt.
-Salting a hash means adding a random string of characters—called a “salt”—to the beginning or end of your password before hashing it.
-To secure password and username transit between the user computer and the server(s), HTTPS is used.
-HTTPS is an internet communication protocol that keeps the data confidential by using the Transport Layer Security protocol (TSL).
-The hash of the user data entered on the web page is compared to the hash stored in the database on a server side.
-If the data is successfully entered, the user POST the data to a controller route in the Sinatra app.
-That controller route reads the user's username and password from the params hash.
-That information is used to find the correct user from the database with a line such as User.find_by(username: params[:username], password: params[:password]).
-Then, that user's ID is stored as the value of session[:user_id].
-Therefore, we can examine on the session hash in any other controller route and take the current user by matching up a user ID with the value in session[:user_id].
-That means that, for the period of the session, the app will know who the current user is on every page.

 ##### How can you implement versioning of all the data?